Biomolecular Chemistry

 • Mandatory Internship

-• Semester 8: 2- to 4-month internship introducing students to research in an academic/public laboratory.
+• Semester 8: A 2- to 4-month internship introducing students to research in an academic or public laboratory.

 • Semester 10: 5- to 6-month internship.
-Research and development in an academic/private laboratory.
+Research and development in an academic or private laboratory.

 Program

-TU Master's degree program in Chemistry complies with the European system.
-It is open to holders of a Bachelor's degree in Chemistry.
+This Master’s program in Chemistry is aligned with the European system.
+It is open to holders of a Bachelor’s degree in Chemistry.
 It is a university program worth 120 ECTS credits.
 It consists of four semesters, each worth 30 ECTS credits.
-The first year of Master 1 (60 ECTS credits for S7 and S8) is common to all the specializations offered in M2.
-The second year in S9 includes core courses (TU ECTS) and a block of elective courses (12 ECTS) corresponding to the Research track (O1) and two professional tracks: Synthesis (O2) and Omics Analysis (O3).
+The first year of the Master’s program (60 ECTS credits for S7 and S8) is common to all specializations offered in the second year.
+The second year in S9 includes a core curriculum (TU , 18 ECTS) and a block of elective specializations (TU , 12 ECTS) corresponding to the Research Track (O1), and two professional tracks: the Synthesis Track (O2) and the Omics Analysis Track (O3).

 ADMISSION

-• Admission requirements: selection based on application for nationals and European Union citizens and via the TMM platform; for those outside Europe, the "Etudes en France" procedure applies.
+• Admission requirements: selection based on application materials for French nationals and EU citizens, and via the TMM platform; for applicants from outside Europe, the “Etudes en France” procedure applies

-• Enrollment requirements: Bachelor's degree in Chemistry / Master's degree in Pharmacy
+• Admission Requirements: Bachelor’s Degree in Chemistry / Master’s Degree in Pharmacy (1st Year)

-• Prerequisites: Admission to the M1 program is based on application for holders of a national bachelor's degree in chemistry or biochemistry, or a university bachelor's degree in technology (BUT) in chemistry.
+• Requirements: Admission to the M1 program is based on application review for holders of a national bachelor’s degree in chemistry or biochemistry, or a Bachelor of University Technology (BUT) in chemistry.

-• Recommended prerequisites: Level L3 / Organic chemistry / Techniques for characterizing organic compounds
+• Recommended prerequisites: Bachelor's degree / Organic chemistry / Techniques for characterizing organic compounds

-• Continuing studies in France: Doctoral thesis / IAE
+• Further Studies in France: Doctoral Thesis / IAE

-• Continuing studies abroad: Ph.D. / Master of Business Administration
+• Further Studies Abroad: Ph.D. / Master of Business Administration

-• Transfer and reorientation: Admission based on application for candidates with a Master's degree in Chemistry or equivalent (Master's degree in Pharmacy) / Outgoing stream: Master's degree in Analytical Chemistry; Master's degree in Polymer Chemistry
+• Transfer and Reorientation: Admission based on application materials for applicants with a Master’s degree in Chemistry (M1) or equivalent qualifications (M1 in Pharmacy) / Outgoing Streams: Master’s in Analytical Chemistry; Master’s in Polymer Chemistry

-• Sectors of activity: professions at the interface between chemistry and biology, pharmaceutical industry, agri-food industry, biotechnology, laboratories/analytical platforms (analysis and quality control), fine organic chemistry, custom synthesis, pharmaceutical and parapharmaceutical industry.
+• Sectors of activity: fields at the intersection of chemistry and biology, the pharmaceutical industry, the food industry, biotechnology, laboratories/analytical platforms (analysis and quality control), fine organic chemistry, custom synthesis, and the pharmaceutical and over-the-counter drug industries.